Non-Bloch band theory for non-Hermitian continuum systems: Correspondence between continuum and lattice

 To elucidate the continuum-lattice correspondence in general non-Hermitian systems, we study the generic continuum model in Eq. \eqref{eq:homogeneous_general_p4} under the boundary conditions $n_l=n_r=2$.
 Under this circumstance, the boundary-dependent discretization procedure leads to a $5\times 5$ matrix $D$, which is determined by the discretization parameter $\delta=1/N$.
 We then get a single-band lattice model with the next-nearest-neighbor hopping terms from both directions [Fig. \ref{fig:hopping_generalp4}(b)].
 The effective non-Bloch Hamiltonian of this lattice model is

 where the hopping elements are given by

 Specifically, we choose $N=15$ and $L=50$ such that there are $NL=750$ sites for the OBC lattice.
-Notably, the low-energy parts of the OBC spectrum from the lattice model [black diamonds points in Fig. \ref{fig:generalp4}(a) and (d)] are coincident with the bulk energies obtained by the GBZ theory in continuum systems.
+Notably, the low-energy parts of the OBC spectrum from the lattice model [black diamond points in Fig. \ref{fig:generalp4}(a) and (d)] are coincident with the bulk energies obtained by the theory of generalized momentum space in continuum systems.
 Moreover, the localization of wavefunctions also reveals the existence of NHSE [Fig. \ref{fig:generalp4}(c) and (f)].

 For each specific $N$, we employ the lattice GBZ equation $|\beta_2(E)|=|\beta_3(E)|$ to calculate the lattice GBZ $\{\beta_N\}$.
-Comparing the results $k_N=-iN\log(\beta_N)$ with the continuum GBZ [Fig. \ref{fig:discrete_general_p4}(b)], we observe that the lattice results $k_N$ are approaching the exact continuum GBZ as $N$ increases.
-This result also shows the validity of the discretization procedure in the long-wavelength region.
+Comparing the results $k_N=-iN\ln(\beta_N)$ with the generalized momentum space [Fig. \ref{fig:discrete_general_p4}(b)], we observe that the lattice results $k_N$ are approaching the exact generalized momentum space as $N$ increases.
+This result also shows the validity of the discretization procedure.